 - Timely release of information easily accessible to a diverse community of users;

 - Create a flexible survey instrument that includes a rapid response option to address emerging issues related to the health of the population.

-Prior to 2007, data collection occurred every two years on an annual period.
+Prior to 2007, data collection occurred every two years on a 12-month period.
 Data are available for the 2001, 2003 and 2005 periods.
 In 2007, major changes were made to the survey design with the goal of improving its effectiveness and flexibility through data collection on an ongoing basis.
 Data collection now occurs every year, rather than every two years as was the case prior to 2007.